Eventmap is an event booking application designed to help users find nearby events of all types based on their interests and hobbies.

 For this project the problem I faced was “How do I tailor this application towards a user's specific interests?”
 I decided the best way to do this would be to integrate a user interest selection system and integrate that system into the onboarding flow.
 This way users will have a tailored experience every time they use the app afterwards.

-goal was to ensure further editing of the interests was straightforward, easy, and enjoyable to use.
+My goal was to ensure further editing of the interests was straightforward, easy, and enjoyable to use.

 I identified the core problem through a series of user interviews.
 These interviews revealed to me a common trend with people that they felt difficulty finding events relevant to them.
 They also suggested that they would enjoy some sort of hobby/interest tag system.